-This is a concise, advanced introduction to current philosophical debates about truth.
-A blend of philosophical and technical material, the book is organized around, but not limited to, the tendency known as deflationism, according to which there is not much to say about the nature of truth.
+This is a concise introduction to current philosophical debates about truth.
+Combining philosophical and technical material, the book is organized around, but not limited to, the view known as deflationism.
 In clear language, Burgess and Burgess cover a wide range of issues, including the nature of truth, the status of truth-value gaps, the relationship between truth and meaning, relativism and pluralism about truth, and semantic paradoxes from Alfred Tarski to Saul Kripke and beyond.
-Following a brief introduction that reviews the most influential traditional and contemporary theories of truth, short chapters cover Tarski, deflationism, indeterminacy, realism, antirealism, Kripke, and the possible insolubility of semantic paradoxes.
 The book provides a rich picture of contemporary philosophical theorizing about truth, one that will be essential reading for philosophy students as well as philosophers specializing in other areas.

 "Truth is remarkably succinct. . . .
 Yet it covers a great amount of ground with accessible discussions of a variety of topics. . . .
 [I]ntelligent and provocative."--Michael P. Lynch, Notre Dame Philosophical Reviews

 "Burgess and Burgess's book will be widely praised for wielding together the current approaches to truth and to paradoxes, without ceasing to be essentially introductory.
 Surely, this is an important achievement."--Andreas Karitzis, Metascience